This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 ADDRESS: Charoen Prathet 1 Alley, Tambon Chang Moi, Chiang Mai 50100

-One of our favourite khao soi dishes was at Khao Soi Islam, located to the east of Chiang Mai old town, a short walk from the Ping River.
+One of our best khao soi dishes was at Khao Soi Islam, located to the east of Chiang Mai old town, a short walk from the Ping River.
 Note that the restaurant location on Google maps is currently incorrect having moved across the road to bigger premises, such is its popularity.

-When we visited Khao Soi Islam noodles, we luckily grabbed the last available table (it can get very busy – expect to queue during busier periods).
 We also noticed an overseas film crew doing a shoot here filming copious amounts of noodles – so we were hoping to be in for a khao soi treat.
 We were not disappointed – the Khao Soi Islam noodles were amazing with a rich and creamy curry base.

 We opted for chicken khao soi and it was served as a chicken leg, with the succulent meat literally falling of the bone – amazing.